Book a hard waste collection

 What we DON'T collect - the 'NO' list

-To find out how to dispose of the items below, refer to our A to Z waste guide
+To find out how to dispose of a wide range of household and garden items below, refer to our A to Z waste guide

 - NO paint including dried paint in tins - take to Paintback